yogagii/YogaBlog/content/dataProvider.md

 ## Request Format

-Data queries require a type (e.g. GET_ONE), a resource (e.g. ‘posts’) and a set of parameters.
+Data queries require a type (e.g. GET_ONE), a resource (e.g. 'posts') and a set of parameters.

 ```javascript
 dataProvider(GET_LIST, 'posts', {